 !
 Doctor found issues in 2 categories.

-To fixes, the issues like this, just connect the Android device and update the Android license by type this command.
+To fixes the issues like this, just connect the Android device and update the Android license by typing this command.

 flutter doctor --android-licenses

-Type `y` for every question that displayed in the terminal.
-Next, check the connected Android device by type this command.
+Type y for every question that is displayed in the terminal.
+Next, check the connected Android device by typing this command.

 adb devices